Tasha C. Ring, M.Ed., Directress and Principal Consultant

 Abby McCord, Meridian Montessori Toddler Guide

-Bri Santucci, Meridian Montessori Assistant Guide
+Maria Spinola, Meridian Montessori Assistant

 Claire McKay Waller, M.Ed., Meridian Micro School Guide

-Spencer Zembrodt, Music Guide
+Miranda Meek, Music Guide

 Natalie Butcher, Cooking and Gardening Guide